 Posted by David Elliott on 1st Jul 2020

-This is an incredibly important moment in time for all of us, especially BIPOC and the LGBTQIA+ communities, and I am committed to taking responsibility for the lack of inclusivity in the Breathwork community for these groups and I am choosing to create healing spaces that are more inclusive to these communities, as well as training healers from these communities to become teachers of this healing work.
+This is an important moment in time for all of us, including BIPOC and the LGBTQIA+ communities, and we are creating healing spaces that are more inclusive to these groups, as well as training healers from these communities to become teachers of this work.

 I am working with Miss La'ne Sa'an Moonwalker and receiving her guidance as a Southwest Indigenous teacher.
-I have been studying with Miss Tu Moonwalker (deceased) and Miss La'ne Sa'an for close to 20 years.
+I have been studying with Miss Tu Moonwalker (deceased) and Miss La'ne Sa'an for 20 years.
 I grow many acres of sage in Tres Piedras, NM, and give sage and native tobacco to indigenous people throughout this country and beyond our borders.

 Actions are being taken and we are working diligently to make these healing spaces more inclusive for all.

 With love and gratitude,